Testing gravity with cold atom interferometry: Results and prospects

-As already mentioned, the interaction of dark matter with standard model fields and particles might produce a change in the value of fundamental constants such as the fine structure constant and the electron mass.
-In this frame, the search for dark matter corresponds to a search for spatio-temporal variations of fundamental constants.
-Detection schemes were considered based on models with dark matter in the form of clumps or oscillating fields.
-Dark matter would then be detected as a transient effect if the atomic sensors crosses a dark matter clump~\cite{Pospelov2013,Derevianko2014} or as an oscillation effect at Compton frequencies for non-interacting fields~\cite{Arvanitaki2015}, even if stochastic~\cite{Derevianko2018}.

 The possibility of using atom interferometry for the investigation of dark matter was discussed in \cite{Arvanitaki2015}.
-The potential of the 10-m-scale atom interferometers, proposed in \cite{Dimopoulos2007} to test the equivalence principle at the $10^{-15}$ level and beyond by dropping colocated clouds of two different isotopes of Rb, to constrain dilaton coupling parameters was analyzed in the frame of the model of Ref.~\cite{Damour2010}.
+The potential of the 10-m-scale atom interferometers to constrain dilaton coupling parameters was analyzed in the frame of the model of Ref.~\cite{Damour2010}.
 In \cite{Graham2016}, the same experimental configuration was considered for different models of dark matter.
 As noted above, in \cite{Hees2018} the consequences of a violation of the Einstein equivalence principle induced by light scalar dark matter in certain models were investigated mentioning also the prospects of experiments based on atom interferometers on ground and in space, although the required level of precision has not been reached yet.